+In consultation with the community, this option is the preferred option.
+The community identified the extended construction for an underpass, including extensive requirements for utility relocation, potential loss of access to businesses and on-street parking, and relatively low traffic volumes using Main Street that could easily divert to other crossings as reasons for supporting this determination.
 This option would permanently close Main Street to vehicular traffic across the LIRR tracks and provide a pedestrian bridge over the LIRR tracks with elevators.
 The pedestrian bridge would connect to a Kiss-and-Ride area, surface parking and other improvements on the LIRR property at the southwest corner of Main Street.
 A roundabout would be constructed on the north side of the railroad tracks connecting Main Street and Front Street.
-The crossing vehicle traffic would divert to Mineola Boulevard and Willis Avenue, which are less than 1⁄4-mile away on either side of the tracks.
+The crossing vehicle traffic would divert to Mineola Boulevard and Willis Avenue, both less than 1⁄4-mile away on either side of Main Street.